Left Continue shopping

 General lifestyle also matters.
 Dehydration, poor diet, chronic stress, and underlying health issues impair microcirculation and tear quality.
 In such cases, even normal visual loads become more difficult.
 If you’re deficient in key nutrients (like vitamin A, omega-3s, zinc, lutein), consider targeted body health supplements for vision support.

 A balanced routine, rest, and healthy habits reduce the risk of long-term eye discomfort.
-Again, speak with your doctor before starting any vision-supporting product, especially if symptoms are chronic or persistent.
+Again, speak with your doctor before starting any vision-supporting product, especially if discomfort is chronic or persistent.

-If symptoms stem from emotional strain, mild over the counter stress relief medication may help improve sleep and restore daily eye comfort.
+If discomfort stems from emotional strain, mild stress relief products may help improve sleep and restore daily eye comfort.

 The first step in managing dry eyes is using the right eye drops.